Scotland's Best B&Bs

 17th century former Church in the grounds of Glencorse House, now used exclusively as a private wedding venue.
 Not generally open to the public...unless you decide to get married there, but private tours can be arranged in advance.

 Linlithgow Palace has played an important role in Scottish history being the birthplace and primary residence of the Stewart Kings.
 Enjoyed as a pleasure palace by Royals for years, it was also the birthplace of the ill fated Mary Queen of Scots.
 Following the unification of the crowns and James VI relocation to London, the palace fell into disrepair.
-Owned by Historic Scotland and Open to the Public.
+Owned by Historic Scotland.

 The church provides the backdrop for the witch trial of Claire and Geillis Duncan and is used again in series 2.